K\"othe-Herz Spaces: The Amalgam-Type Spaces of Infinite Direct Sums: K o the-Herz spaces

-In this section we apply real interpolation method to non-homogeneous Lorentz-Herz spaces and characterize their intermediate spaces.
+Now we apply real interpolation method to characterize the interpolation spaces of Lorentz-Herz spaces.
 In particular, we get interpolation spaces for non-homogeneous Herz spaces.
-For real interpolation of homogeneous Herz spaces, we refer readers to \cite{Young}.
-Suppose $B$ is a quasi-Banach space, set $\beta_u=B$ for all $u \geq -1$ and $\ell_q^a(\mathcal{B})=\ell_q^a(B)$ (see Section 4).
-Then it is easy to see that $\ell_q^a(B)$ is a quasi-Banach space.
-We recall the following interpolation result for $\ell_q^a(B)$ (see \cite{Bergh}, Section 5.6 and \cite{Northholland}, Section 1.18.1). \begin{theorem} Let $0< \theta <1$, $0<q_0,q_1,q \leq \infty$ and $a_0,a_1,a \in \mathbb{R}$. \begin{enumerate} \item[(1)] If $a_0 \neq a_1$ and $a=(1-\theta)a_0+\theta a_1$, then
+For real interpolation of the homogeneous Herz spaces, we refer readers to \cite{Young}.